adriangrahl/react-native-ecommerce-app/README.md

 Run **yarn add global json-server**

-Open another console/terminal tab and run **json-server server.json -p 3001 -w -d 500** to serve locally the mapped songs.
+Open another console/terminal tab and run **json-server server.json** to serve some products locally as a backend would.

 Run **yarn start**